greydevv/django-allbymyself/README.md

 ### Context Processor

 You may also add your object as a context processor to make it available in all templates, site-wide.
-First, in your app, create `context_processors.py`, and add the context processor:
+First, in your app, create `context_processors.py` and add the following:
 ```python
 from django.urls import reverse
 from your_app.models import SiteSettings